Twonki/twonki.github.io/_posts/2020-05-22-haskell-microservice.md

 RUN cabal new-install

-ENTRYPOINT ["Wesir"]
+ENTRYPOINT ["Checker"]
 ```

-With this, we do a short `docker build . -t wesir` and `docker run wesir` and we should see another Hello world.
+With this, we do a short `docker build . -t minimal/checker` and `docker run minimal/checker` and we should see another Hello world.

 ### Console Arguments & Connection-properties